kyleboas/tacticsjournal.com/_posts/2023/10/2023-10-31-jude-bellingham,-the-worlds-best-interpreter-of-space.md

 > *"Ich bin ein Raumdeuter" - [Thomas Muller](https://jobsinfootball.com/blog/raumdeuter-role-explained/)*

 Which translates roughly as "I am an interpreter of space", or "I am a space investigator".
-This is Bellingham.
+This is Bellingham but he has more skill on the ball when compared to Muller.

 <figure>
     <img src="https://i.imgur.com/pnny1Am.jpg">